 For the flowers, layer pieces of tissue paper together, accordion fold them, and round the edges with scissors.
 Pinch the center and fluff out the tissue paper.
 Wrap a pipe cleaner around the tissue paper flower to make a stem.
 Add and bend more pipe cleaners on the stem to make leaves.

 Pipe cleaners make a pretty sweet bubble wand.
 And let’s face it—what child (or adult) does not love bubbles?
 Give your little creators some pipe cleaners and have them bend one or more into their desired shape, such as a circle, square, or heart.
 Next, have them use another pipe cleaner to twist a handle on.
 Encourage students to be creative with their handles!
 It can be wiggly, spiraled, twisted with multiple colors, or more.
 Dip the wands into a homemade or store-bought bubble solution and blow magical, translucent bubbles.
-Use bubble wands to introduce the difference between two-dimensional shapes and three-dimensional forms.
+Use bubble wands to introduce the difference between two-dimensional shapes and three-dimensional forms with the Illusion Collusion – 2D vs. 3D Lesson in FLEX Curriculum.

 This hack is fantastic for whenever you need a strap, such as on a mask or bracelet-making project.
 It also suffices as a stand-in for string, particularly if you have young learners who have trouble tying but are better at twisting.